 - Ensure quality care for residents through adequate staffing, oversight, and access to in-person formal advocates, called long-term care Ombudsmen.

 - Hold long-term care facilities accountable when they fail to provide adequate care to residents.

 The uptick in COVID-19 cases prompted AARP to call for requiring COVID-19 vaccinations for nursing home residents and workers in August.
 AARP has also been leading the way in helping Americans get the facts about the COVID-19 vaccines so they can decide what’s best for them and their families.

-AARP also continues engaging CMS and urging the agency to remain vigilant in the effort to protect long-term care facility residents and staff.
-A recent AARP letter to CMS included recommendations that the federal government commits to working with states, long-term care facilities, and other entities, as needed, to ensure that those facilities can access and administer vaccines on a continuing basis for the foreseeable future.
+AARP continues engaging with CMS to urge the agency to remain vigilant in efforts to protect long-term care facility residents and staff.
+A July AARP letter to CMS included recommendations that the federal government commit to working with states, long-term care facilities, and other entities, as needed, to ensure that those facilities can access and administer vaccines on a continuing basis for the foreseeable future.
 Everyone must work together to ensure continued vaccine and booster access and administration.
 AARP also noted the importance of access to vaccines and COVID-19 tests in a December letter to CMS supporting COVID-19 vaccination requirements for certain health care workers, including staff of nursing homes participating in Medicare and Medicaid.

 AARP will continue to shine a light on what’s happening in nursing homes so that families have the information they need to make decisions, and lawmakers can be held accountable.
 For more information, visit aarp.org/nursinghomes.